ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-19-exploring-the-mountains.md

 I met Hossine when I was about to leave our little Mercedes camp on Monday.
 He lives in [Abaynou](https://www.google.com/maps/place/Abaynou,+Morocco/), a small village near [Guelmim](https://www.google.com/maps/place/Guelmim+81000,+Morocco/).
 He came to Tafraoute with some other travelers and had to go back to his village for work.
 Another passenger and a new destination.
 There was no need for any plans! :sunglasses:

-The long drive with Hossine was relaxed and enjoyable.
+The long drive with Hossine was very enjoyable.
 I got along with him really well.
 We arrived at his village in the evening where I parked my van in a quiet spot between the oasis and the houses.

 ![Van parked in Abaynou](/assets/images/IMG_1664.jpg)